-Is there a penalty for not including the proper disclaimer?
+Is there a penalty for not including the proper disclosure?

 Yes.
 The penalty for failing to comply is a fine of up to \$5,000 per violation.
-In addition, any person who violates the disclaimer requirements may be liable for a fine of up to three times the cost of the advertisement, including placement costs.
+In addition, any person who violates the disclaimer disclosure requirements may be liable for a fine of up to three times the cost of the advertisement, including placement costs.

-Political Advertising Disclaimers
+Political Advertising Disclosures